Fairooz2150/Hospital-Management-System/README.md

 - `CLOUDINARY_API_KEY`: Cloudinary API key.
 - `CLOUDINARY_API_SECRET`: Cloudinary API secret.

+### Creating an Admin User

+1. **Register a new patient user** by following the registration process on the Patient Portal.
+2. **Update the user's role** to "Admin" directly in the database:
+   - Open your MongoDB client (e.g., MongoDB Compass or your terminal).
+   - Find the `users` collection in your database.
+   - Locate the user document with the role of "Patient" that you registered.
+   - Update the `role` field from "Patient" to "Admin".

 ### Contributing

 If you'd like to contribute to the project: